Rankin-Cohen brackets for Calabi-Yau modular forms: Rankin-Cohen algebras for (quasi-)modular forms

-Let us suppose that $\t_1,\t_2,\ldots,\t_{\dt}$ present a solution of the modular vector field $\Ra$, where each of which might have a $q$-expansion (this was proven for $n=1,2,3,4$ in \cite{ho22,movnik}).
-The reader should take care to differ the notations $\t_1,\t_2,\ldots,\t_{\dt}$ used for a solutions of $\Ra$ from the notations $t_1,t_2,\ldots,t_{\dt}$ which are used for the coordinate charts of $\T$.
+Let us suppose that $\t_1,\t_2,\ldots,\t_{\dt}$ denote the components of a solution of the vector field $\rcv$, where $\rcv$ is the vector field given either in {\rm {\bf Option 1}} or in {\rm {\bf Option 2}} of Section \ref{subsection rcv}.
+The reader should take care to differ the notations $\t_1,\t_2,\ldots,\t_{\dt}$ which stand for solution components of $\rcv$ from the notations $t_1,t_2,\ldots,t_{\dt}$ which are used for the coordinate charts of $\T$.
 Nevertheless, any solution component $\t_i$ is associated with the coordinate $t_i$.
-We define the \emph{space of \cy modular forms} $\cyqmfs$ and the \emph{space of 2\cy modular forms} $\cymfs$, respectively, as follows:
+We define the \emph{space of \cy quasi-modular forms} $\cyqmfs$ and the \emph{space of \cy modular forms} $\cymfs$, respectively, as follows: